Bridget is a life-long writer, runner, researcher, cat-lover, yogi and traveler. She is also a social worker and voracious reader.

-- Eating without dieting, allowed Louderback and his wife to relax, feel better while maintaining the same weight.
+- Eating without dieting, allowed Louderback and his wife to relax and feel better while maintaining the same weight.

 Health at Every Size

-- HAES has to do with the understanding that eating nutritiously and exercising regularly are an important part of being healthy, but that weight gain or loss is not a direct cause of health or health problems.
+HAES has to do with the understanding that eating nutritiously and exercising regularly are important parts of being healthy, but that weight gain or loss is not a direct cause of health or health problems.

 One of the tenants of the fat acceptance movement is that individuals of all sizes can be healthy.
 In other words, size is not inherently connected with health.

 Fat acceptance activists believe that the focus on dieting and the thin ideal are not well supported by science, and rather, may be a form of social control.